-The calculation of basic earnings/(loss) per ordinary share of 13.1p (2022: loss of 2.2p) is based upon the profit for the year of £2.7m (2022: loss of £0.4m) and the weighted average number of ordinary shares in issue during the year.
+The calculation of basic earnings per ordinary share of 6.0p (2023: profit of 13.1p) is based upon the profit for the year of £1.4m (2023: profit of £2.7m) and the weighted average number of ordinary shares in issue during the year.
 The weighted average number of shares excludes shares held by the employee trust, if any, in respect of the Company's deferred share plan arrangements.